7 REASONS WHY “COST REDUCTION” ATTEMPTS AFTER DESIGN DOESN’T

 If such data, or even estimates, of a case look like it will exceed projected

-“savings,” then attempting such changes should not be approved and valuable
+“savings,” then attempting such changes should not be approved and then valuable

 resources saved should be applied to designing low cost products, as recommended